PLOS/Dockerfiles/README.md

 * Lemur needs to separate app and db config
 * Figure out why Lemur frontend needs specific npm and bower versions
 * Dockerize: ploscli, AricleAdmin
-* Alpine everything for smaller images
 * plos-themes and apache-conf (and patch so we can use environment vars for run time config)
 * Consider an extra common container for gathering things like consul, mysql-connector-java, and mogile.
-* Make haproxy config more generic so we can pass in service names and not create special versions needed for each service.
+* Make haproxy config more generic so we can pass in service names and not create special versions needed for each service. (https://github.com/hashicorp/consul-template/issues/532)

 Troubleshooting
 ---------------